MicrosoftDocs/WSL/WSL/networking.md

 When using remote IP addresses to connect to your applications, they will be treated as connections from the Local Area Network (LAN).
 This means that you will need to make sure your application can accept LAN connections.

 For example, you may need to bind your application to `0.0.0.0` instead of `127.0.0.1`.
 In the example of a Python app using Flask, this can be done with the command: `app.run(host='0.0.0.0')`.
-Please keep security in mind when making these changes as this will allow connections from your LAN.
+Keep security in mind when making these changes as this will allow connections from your LAN.

 ### Accessing a WSL 2 distribution from your local area network (LAN)